junit-pioneer/junit-pioneer/CONTRIBUTING.md

 `${action}` should succinctly describe what the PR does in good Git style.
 Ideally, this title line (without issue and PR numbers) should not exceed 50 characters - 70 is the absolute maximum.
-It is followed, in parenthesis, by a comma-separated list of all related issues, a slash, and the pull request (to make all of them easy to find from a look at the log).
+It is followed, in parentheses, by a comma-separated list of all related issues, a slash, and the pull request (to make all of them easy to find from a look at the log).

 `${body}` should outline the problem the pull request was solving - it should focus on _why_ the code was written, not on _how_ it works.
 This can usually be a summary of the issue description and discussion as well as commit messages.